Everyone I Know Is Sick

 Day With(out) Art 2023: Everyone I Know Is Sick

-The artists in this year’s program were selected through an open call process juried by writer Kimberly Drew and artists Marguerite Van Cook, Charan Singh, and Pato Hebert.
+The artists in this program were selected through an open call process juried by writer Kimberly Drew and artists Marguerite Van Cook, Charan Singh, and Pato Hebert.

 Commissioned Videos

-Dorothy Cheung, Heart Murmur
+Dorothy Cheung, Heart Murmurs

 Hiura Fernandes and Lili Nascimento, Aquela criança com AID$ (That Child with AID$)